goinvo/goinvo.com/README.md

 ### Adding links

 When linking away from the site, we generally want to open up a new tab to not disturb the reader's current position, so add `target="_blank"`.
-When linking externally, to a site that isn't secure (with https:// in the address), add `rel="noopener noreferrer"`
+When linking externally, to a site that isn't secure (with https:// in the address), add `rel="noopener noreferrer"` (also just good practice to add when linking externally).

 ```
 <a